akash-sathishkumar/akash-sathishkumar/README.md

 - 👋 Hi, I’m @akash-sathishkumar
 - 👀 I’m interested in Full-stack development - MEAN & MERN
-- 🌱 I already have 3+ years of experience in React.
+- 🌱 I have 3+ years of experience in React.
 I’m currently learning Angular and building a small web application
 - 💞️ I’m looking to collaborate on upskilling in Angular/React :)
 - 📫 How to reach me - My LinkedIn profile - https://www.linkedin.com/in/akash-s-058104134/